javascript-tutorial/ko.javascript.info/5-network/05-fetch-crossorigin/article.md

 Access-Control-Allow-Credentials: true
 ```

 Please note: `Access-Control-Allow-Origin` is prohibited from using a star `*` for requests with credentials.
-There must be exactly the origin there, like above.
+Like shown above, it must provide the exact origin there.
 That's an additional safety measure, to ensure that the server really knows who it trusts to make such requests.

 ## Summary

-From the browser point of view, there are to kinds of cross-origin requests: "simple" and all the others.
+From the browser point of view, there are two kinds of cross-origin requests: "simple" and all the others.

 [Simple requests](http://www.w3.org/TR/cors/#terminology) must satisfy the following conditions:
 - Method: GET, POST or HEAD.